Nuitka/Nuitka/README.rst

 - Python: Version 2.6, 2.7 or 3.2, 3.3, 3.4

   You need the standard Python implementation, called "CPython", to execute Nuitka, because it is closely tied to using it.
+On Windows, the so called "WinPython" distribution is also supported.

   .. note::